 When it comes time to pay back your student loans, you will discover a variety of federal repayment plans.
-To complicate matters, you won’t find an option that is clearly the best.
-Some plans work great in certain circumstances, while others excel under different conditions.
+To complicate matters, you won’t find an option that stands out as the best.
+Some work great in certain circumstances, while others excel under different conditions.

-Picking the best repayment plan requires more than just picking the one with the lowest monthly payment.
-Each plan has unique features that can be pros or cons.
-The trick is to understand the differences between the plans.
+Selecting the best repayment plan requires more than just finding the one with the lowest monthly payment.
+Each one has unique features that can be positive or negative.
+The trick is to understand the differences between them.

-Today we will take a deep dive into the federal student loan repayment plans.
+Today, we will take a deep dive into federal student loan repayment plans.
 We will cover the repayment schedule, rules, and regulations for each repayment plan.
 Then, we will explore who could benefit from that particular payment plan.

-If you are unsure of the lender charged with servicing your federal student loans, the federal student loan database will have up to date records on the servicer(s) assigned to your loans.
+If you are unsure which lender services your federal student loans, the Department of Education tracks up-to-date records on the servicer(s) assigned to your loans.

-The Student Loan Repayment Estimator – One of the most useful resources for federal borrowers is the Federal Student Loan Repayment Estimator.
-This tool allows borrowers to use their actual loan information to see how much they would be expected to pay on various repayment plans.
+One of the most valuable resources for federal borrowers is the Loan Simulator.
+This tool lets you use your actual loan information to estimate your payments on various repayment plans.
 It isn’t a perfect resource.
 It has to make certain assumptions about you, your loans, and your repayment.
-However, it does a nice job helping people consider how the different repayment plans would work in their circumstances.
+However, it does a decent job of helping people consider how the different repayment plans would work in their circumstances.

 Finding the Best Federal Repayment Plan

-If there isn’t a single definitive repayment option that stands out as the best, how is a borrower to pick the right plan?
+If there isn’t a single repayment option that stands out as the best, how do you pick the right one?

-The best way to view the federal repayment plans is to consider them as tools in a toolbox.
-As an example, a borrower might opt for a plan with a very low minimum payment plan to focus her efforts on paying down high-interest credit card debt.
-Once the high-interest debt is paid off, it is time to switch tools, and our borrower might switch plans to a more aggressive repayment strategy.
+The best way to think about federal repayment plans is to consider them as tools in a toolbox.
+For example, a borrower might opt for a very low minimum payment plan to focus her efforts on paying down high-interest credit card debt.
+Once she pays off the high-interest debt, she can switch tools and turn to a more aggressive repayment strategy.
 In other words, there isn’t a “best” repayment plan.
 Instead, borrowers should focus on finding the plan that best fits the needs of their circumstances.

-The key is to understand how these tools can be used.
-Once you have an understanding of the various options, you can pick the right tool for the job.
+The key is to understand how you can use these tools.
+Once you understand the various options, you can pick the right tool for the job.

 The Standard Repayment Plan

 The first student loan bill can have a very intimidating minimum monthly payment.
 By changing repayment plans, borrowers can find a more affordable alternative.The Standard Repayment Plan is often called the 10-year repayment plan.
-The Standard Plan is the default plan for most student loan borrowers.
-That means that the first student loan bill that shows up in your mailbox or inbox is likely to be based on this plan.
+This plan is the default plan on which the government initially places most borrowers.
+Accordingly, the first student loan bill to show up in your mailbox is probably based on this plan.
 It is also the repayment plan that usually has the highest minimum payment.

 The math on the standard repayment plan is simple.
 Payments are calculated so that the loan is paid off in full after ten years, or 120 payments.
 The monthly payments stay level for the duration of the loan.
-(Note: for borrowers who consolidate their loans, the standard repayment plan can have a repayment length of 10 to 30 years.)
+Note: For borrowers who consolidate their loans, the standard repayment plan can have a 10 to 30 years repayment length.

 The Graduated Repayment Plan

-While starting with smaller payments and gradually increasing payments may sound appealing, this repayment plan is normally not the best choice for most borrowers.
-One of the major flaws with the graduated repayment plan is that it doesn’t qualify for some of the best federal student loan forgiveness programs.
+While making smaller payments that gradually increase may sound appealing, this plan isn’t the best choice for most borrowers.
+One of the significant flaws with the graduated repayment plan is that it doesn’t qualify for some of the best federal student loan forgiveness programs.
 Borrowers looking for lower payments are typically better off opting for an income-driven repayment plan due to their increased flexibility.

 The Extended Repayment Plan

-Like the Graduated Repayment Plan, the Extended Repayment Plan isn’t ideal for most borrowers because it does not qualify for student loan forgiveness under Public Service Loan Forgiveness or Income-Driven Loan Forgiveness.
-Even for borrowers who do not expect to pursue loan forgiveness, opting for an income-driven plan is often preferable because it keeps that possibility open in the future.
+Like the Graduated Repayment Plan, the Extended Repayment Plan doesn’t qualify for some student loan forgiveness programs.
+Accordingly, this plan is less than ideal for most borrowers.
+Even for borrowers who don’t expect to pursue loan forgiveness, opting for an income-driven plan is often preferable.
+This is because it keeps that possibility open in the future.

-If the Extended and Graduated Repayment Plans seem like lousy options, part of the reason is that these plans were created long before the newer, more borrower-friendly plans were created.
-In some ways, these plans are useless relics.
-However, it is certainly conceivable that circumstances might exist such that a borrower chooses one of these plans.
+If the Extended and Graduated Repayment Plans seem like undesirable options, there is a reason.
+The government created these plans long before it created the newer, more borrower-friendly plans.
+In some ways, these plans are ineffectual relics.
+However, it’s certainly conceivable that circumstances could exist in which a borrower might want to choose one of these plans.

 Public Service Loan Forgiveness NoteWhile the Graduated and Extended Repayment plans are not eligible for PSLF, borrowers who are otherwise eligible may have a limited opportunity for forgiveness.